Double EPW-sextics with actions of A7 and irrational GM threefolds: EPW-sextics with an action of

-where $\xi_3$ is a primitive third root of unity.
-Note that this induces a representation on $\bigwedge\nolimits^3 \overline{V}_6$.
-Moreover, since $\omega$ has order $3$ the representation $\overline{V}_6$ induces an action of the quotient $\mathcal{A}_7$ on $\bigwedge\nolimits^3 \overline{V}_6$, we denote this (faithful) representation of $\mathcal{A}_7$ by $W$. \\ The irreducible complex representations of $\mathcal{A}_7$ of dimension smaller or equal than $20$ have dimensions $1,6,10,10,14,14$ and $15$ and can be read in Table \ref{Characters}. \begin{lem} The representation $W$ decomposes as the direct sum of the only two irreducible 10-dimensional representations $R_1, R_2$ of the group $\mathcal{A}_7$, moreover the underlying vector spaces $A_1,A_2\subset\bigwedge\nolimits^3 V_6$ of those representations are Lagrangian. \end{lem} \begin{proof} The fact that $W$ has the mentioned decomposition is just a computation of characters (we used {\tt GAP}), the subrepresentations being Lagrangian is easily checked with computer algebra.
-See Appendix \ref{GAPcode} and \ref{character_table}. \end{proof}
+The irreducible complex representations of $\mathcal{A}_7$ of dimension smaller than or equal to $20$ have dimensions $1,6,10,10,14,14$, and $15$ and are described in \autoref{Characters}.

+\begin{lem} The representation $W$ decomposes as the direct sum \(W=A_1\oplus A_2 \) of the only two irreducible 10-dimensional representations $R_1=(A_1,\rho_1)\cong W_{10}$ and $R_2=(A_2,\rho_2)\cong W'_{10}$ of the group $\mathcal{A}_7$.
+Moreover the underlying vector spaces $A_1,A_2\subset\bigwedge\nolimits^3 V_6$ of those representations are Lagrangian. \end{lem} \begin{proof} The fact that $W$ has the mentioned decomposition is just a computation of characters (see \autoref{Characters}).
+The fact that the subrepresentations are Lagrangian is easily checked with computer algebra after determining the invariant spaces with a projection formula.
+Auxiliary files with {\tt GAP} \cite{GAP4} codes are provided as attachments. \end{proof}